Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Is it realistic to exit with profit in Wellington as of 2026?

-The estimated minimum holding period in Wellington that most often makes exiting with profit realistic is around 5-7 years, which allows time for the market to recover, transaction costs to be absorbed, and modest capital growth to accumulate.
+The estimated minimum holding period in Wellington that most often makes exiting with profit realistic is around five to seven years, which gives you enough time to ride out flat patches and accumulate enough capital growth to comfortably cover buying and selling costs.

 What sources have we used to write this blog article?